-A. "Building Report Taker" is a district employee from the site who creates a record of an oral report or is the receiver of a written report.

-- A B. "Bullying" means intimidating, threatening, abusive, or harming conduct that is objectively offensive and: - 1. an actual or perceived imbalance of power exists between the student engaging in the prohibited conduct and the target of the prohibited conduct, and the conduct is repeated or forms a pattern; or - 2. materially and substantially interferes with a student's ability to learn, educational opportunities or performance, or ability to participate in school functions or activities, or receive school benefits, services, or privileges, or with a teachers' ability to educate students in a safe environment.
+- A. "Building Report Taker" is a school district employee from the site who creates a record of an oral report or is the receiver of a written report. the building principal, the principal's designee, or the building supervisor who is responsible for receiving written reports of bullying or other prohibited conduct at the building level or creating a record of an oral report of such conduct. - B. "Bullying" means intimidating, threatening, abusive, or harming conduct that is objectively offensive and: - an actual or perceived imbalance of power exists between the student engaging in the prohibited conduct and the target of the prohibited conduct, and the conduct is repeated or forms a pattern; or - materially and substantially interferes with a student's ability to learn, or ability to participate in school-district functions or activities, or receive school district benefits, services, or privileges, or with a teachers' ability to educate students in a safe environment.

-The term "bullying" specifically includes cyberbullying, malicious and sadistic conduct, and sexual exploitation. as defined in this policy.
+The term "bullying" specifically includes cyberbullying, malicious and sadistic conduct, and sexual exploitation.